pngwn/MDsveX/packages/bench/tournament/README.md

 only when its parser arena, rendered code, and mappings match the baseline exactly across the selected corpus.

+The compiler bracket records both the legacy enriched-mapping-to-V3 path and the fused direct-V3 path so later changes cannot silently optimize one by regressing the other.

 ## Corpus

 The corpus combines: